kinit-sk/MultiCW/README.md

 - **Final-dataset**: Contains the partial files used to compile the MultiCW dataset together with the final dataset and the train, validation, and test sets all in CSV format.

+- **Tools**: Contains the detailed implementation of all the processes used in the notebooks.

 - **1-MultiCW-dataset**: Notebook for setting up and exploring the MultiCW dataset.

-- **2-Models-fine-tuning**: Notebook for fine-tuning models on the MultiCW dataset and their evaluation.
+- **2-Models-fine-tuning**: Notebook for fine-tuning XLM-RoBERTa and mDeBERTa models on the MultiCW dataset and their evaluation.

+- **3-Models-fine-tuning-LESA**: Notebook for fine-tuning LESA model on the MultiCW dataset and its evaluation.

 ## Conda environment setup
-There are two jupyter notebooks in this project.
-However, out of three models fine-tuned and evaluated in the ***2-Models-fine-tuning*** notebook, we need to create a specific conda environment for two models and a separate conda environment for the third one.
-We therefore need to create overall three conda environments for the following use cases:
+There are three jupyter notebooks in this project for each of which we need to create a specific conda environment:
-* The whole ***1-MultiCW-dataset notebook***
+* MultiCW-dataset   : ***1-MultiCW-dataset notebook***
-* mDeBERTa & XLM-RoBERTa models of ***2-Models-fine-tuning notebook***
+* MultiCW-fine-tune : ***2-Models-fine-tuning notebook***
-* LESA model of ***2-Models-fine-tuning notebook***
+* MultiCW-LESA      : ***3-Models-fine-tuning-LESA notebook***

 To make the creation and setup of the conda environments as simple as possible, we have prepared the shell script to automate the process.
 To run the shell script simply run the following commands: